 Figuring out how to drive in the snow is no easy task, regardless of whether you’ve been on the roads 20 years or 20 days.
 You may be comfortable and competent on dry roads, but driving in the snow is another thing entirely.
-And if you’re not used to doing it, the prospect of driving on snow and ice-covered roads can be pretty daunting.
+It can be pretty daunting if you're not used to driving on snow and ice-covered roads.

 But it doesn’t have to be, and we’ve compiled this list with helpful advice for anyone heading out onto frozen roads.
 It doesn’t matter how much experience you have, or even if you have a snow-friendly car like the Polestar 2 Arctic Circle, this is all worth bearing in mind.
 Here are our essential tips on how to drive in the snow safely.